kindohm/tcpure/README.md

 # tcpure README

-TCPURE is a lightweight, featureless client for TidalCycles.
+TCPURE is a lightweight and (nearly) featureless client for TidalCycles with two goals in mind:

-Just an editor and _fast_ GHCI REPL output via the VS Code terminal.
-Uses a hard-coded Tidal bootup sequence with no possibility of customization (yet?).
+- Just an editor with no bells or whistles
+- _fast_ GHCI REPL output via the VS Code terminal (much like vim-tidal)

+The extension uses a hard-coded Tidal bootup sequence with extremely limited possibility of customization.

 ## Features

-Just start typing some TidalCycles code, and eval it:
+Just start typing some TidalCycles code in any file and eval it:

 - `Shift+Enter` for a single line eval
 - `Ctrl+Enter` for a multi-line eval